 Small Funders Peer Group

-IT RoundtableThe IT Roundtable is a peer-group for IT specialists, operations managers, technology directors, financial officers, CEOs, office managers, executive assistants, program officers, and anyone else with an interest in connecting with other foundation professionals about the latest in IT and cybersecurity.
-In the ever-changing landscape of IT, this peer-group provides a supportive environment to exchange information and get updated on best practices.
-For more information, contact Jaser Alsharhan.
+IT RoundtableThe IT Roundtable is a peer group for information techology specialists, operations managers, technology directors, financial officers, CEOs, office managers, executive assistants, program officers, and anyone else with an interest in connecting with other foundation professionals about the latest in IT and cybersecurity.
+In the ever-changing landscape of IT, this peer group provides a supportive environment to exchange information and get updates on best practices.
+Co-chairs: Saurabh Gupta and Jason Pavia (Gyan-i).